 In addition to the penalties you will face for a San Diego assault conviction, you may find there are additional consequences, some of them very far-reaching.
 Your assault will go on your criminal record, which is available to employers as well as those who might rent you a home.
 You could find it difficult to obtain a job you are otherwise well-qualified for, to obtain a professional license, to obtain a government student loan, or to find a place to live.

 For all these reasons, you must bring a knowledgeable criminal lawyer on board quickly following your arrest.
 As soon as you are aware you are being investigated, call an attorney—don’t gamble with your future.

 Speak with a San Diego Assault and Battery Attorney Today

 Call San Diego assault and battery attorney Vikas Bajaj today if you’re facing criminal charges.
 With over 19 years of experience, attorney Bajaj will aggressively attack the prosecution’s case against you.
-Call today for a free consultation.
+Call today for an initial consultation.